jduchateau/GRAPE/docs/start.md

 ### Create Your Turtle Document

-Let's get started by creating a new Turtle document in the Logical View, Right-click on your model and select **New | Turtle | TurtleDoc**.
+Let's get started by creating a new Turtle document.
+In the Logical View, right-click on your model and select **New | Turtle | TurtleDoc**.
 If Turtle isn't available, import it in the model by pressing ++ctrl+l++ and search for Turtle.

 ![Screenshot of an empty Turtle Document](assets/images/new_turtle_doc.png#only-light)